crashappsec/chalk/src/docs/guide-user-guide.md

 # Chalk™ User Guide

-## About this guide
+## About This Guide

-Chalk is like GPS for software, allowing you to easily see where software came from, and where else it is deployed.
+Chalk is like GPS for software, allowing you to easily see where software comes from and where it is deployed.
 Chalk collects, stores, and reports metadata about software from build to production.

 The tie is generally made by adding an identifying mark (which we call